-Back in the early 2000’s when Vancouver was deep into their 2010 Olympics preparation, city officials decided to “corral” the homeless into a few concentrated city blocks.
+Back in the early 2000s when Vancouver was deep into its 2010 Olympics preparation, city officials decided to “corral” the homeless into a few concentrated city blocks.
 The selected city blocks were away from the Olympic flame and any area where television crews would film.
 It was a controversial and intentional move to “hide” the city’s social crisis.
-This “agreement” is still in place today and the city provides housing, daily meal service, mobile healthcare service and mental health services to the people who reside within those designated city blocks.
+This “agreement” is still in place today and the city provides housing, daily meal service, mobile healthcare service, and mental health services to the people who reside within those designated city blocks.

 As Peter and I biked and then later walked through these city blocks, I wondered which city has handled their homeless problem the best.
 Is it better to be hands-off as Seattle is or is it better to “corral” people and provide them with the tools to live a decent life?

 As of 2011, the rate of homelessness in Vancouver had stopped increasing but has not declined.
 In Seattle, the rate of homelessness continued to skyrocket.

 Cost of living

 Seattle and Vancouver are both very expensive and both have a shortage of housing – affordable and otherwise.
 Vancouver’s housing problem goes one step further.
 A high percentage of their housing is owned by off-shore investors, specifically Asian investors.
 Many of the investment units sit vacant for one reason or another.
 The city is in the process of correcting this issue by penalizing owners of vacant units and charging a higher purchase tax to foreign investors.

 While this is good news for Vancouver, it is bad news for Seattle because those same foreign investors have migrated their interests to Seattle where the laws a much more relaxed.
 Seattle is headed for the same problem Vancouver currently faces.